AagamAJ/Food---Hub/README.md

 # Dynamic Food Application

+#### Note: I am excited to submit my assignment, where I took the initiative to create a unique project to stand out among other candidates.
+I developed an Online Food Ordering Website using React.js and its JSX syntax.
+This project not only aligns with concepts similar to the provided tasks but also demonstrates my ability to innovate and adapt to different scenarios.

 # Overview

 The Dynamic Food Application is a responsive web application built using ReactJS, designed to provide users with a curated restaurant listing and interactive menus.
 It includes features such as multi-page navigation, real-time data integration from the Zomato API, and responsive design principles for optimal user experience across various devices.